 What will happen if a problem is identified?
 INVESTIGATION:

-- The Laboratory must respond to any deficiencies that are noted during an audit or reported by an employee. - Any problems discovered must be properly reviewed and steps must be taken to correct the problem. - We will take measures to correct any instances where the policies and procedures are not being followed appropriately. - We will also update or revise policies or procedures as needed. - In the event that a systemic-wide error in operations is discovered, the Laboratory will report the problem to the Corporate Compliance Officer for further guidance and appropriate action will be taken.
+- The Laboratory must respond to any deficiencies that are noted during an audit or reported by an employee. - Problems discovered must be properly reviewed and steps must be taken to correct the problem. - We will take measures to correct any instances where established policies and procedures are not being followed appropriately. - We will also update or revise policies or procedures as needed.

+• In the event that a systemic error in operations is discovered, the Laboratory will report the problem to the CAARIS Department for further guidance and appropriate action will be taken.